griddb/cli/Specification_en.md

   ```

 [Memo]
-- An error will occur if EXPLAIN or EXPLAIN ANALYZE is not executed in advance.
+- This subcommand is for an SQL statement executed using EXPLAIN or EXPLAIN ANALYZE immediately before running the subcommand.

 ### Getting detailed information about an SQL analysis result